justin-calleja/Gut-wiki/Doubles.md

 The `double` method works similarly to `load`.
 It will return a loaded class or scene that has empty implementations for all the methods defined in the script you pass it.
 It will also include empty implementations for any methods in user-defined super classes.
-It does not include implementations for any of the Godot Built-in super classes such as `Node2D` or `WindowDialog`.
+It does not include implementations for any of the Godot Built-in super classes such as `Node2D` or `WindowDialog` (unless you have overloaded them in your script or in one of the user-defined super classes your script inherits from).

 All methods in a doubled object will return `null`.
 You can change this behavior using [Stubbing](https://github.com/bitwes/Gut/wiki/Stubbing).